jtjee/banerjee-data-parser/README.md

 # batch_process.py

-This script will search for any text files within a given folder and convert them to .csv files containing:
+This script will search for any text files within a given folder and convert them to one .csv files containing:
 Sample ID, Date, ng/ul, 260/280, 260/230

-It will then create one large .csv file with all the data in it.
 You might need to verify that the data was correctly entered.

 # INSTALLATION
 Make sure you are able to run python scripts.
 You must have pandas installed.
 Install it by typing the following into an anaconda prompt or other shell.
     '''
     conda install pandas
     '''
 or
     '''
     pip install pandas
     '''

 # USAGE

 Copy the path of the folder which contains the .txt files you wish to process.